 Come Alive in the Name of Jesus

-By David Hill | April 27, 2025
+David P. Hill Jr. | April 2025

 OVER THE YEARS I have found that if God gives me a dream, two things indicate that it is from Him.
 First, the details of the dream are easy to recall at a later time.
 Unlike many dreams that we have, which are easily forgotten, a dream from God will be memorable.
 The details will stay with us.
 This is the work of the Holy Spirit, as He helps us recall and meditate on the things that come into our lives from God (John 14:26).